Opera Nova Bydgoszcz: Surroundings

-On April 19, 2013, to celebrate the 667th anniversary of the city charter, a modern sculpture of The archer has been unveiled in front of the opera house, called the "New Archer" ("Łuczniczka Nova").
+On 19 April 2013, to celebrate the 667th anniversary of the city charter, a modern sculpture of The archer has been unveiled in front of the opera house, called the "New Archer" ("Łuczniczka Nova").

 Conference Center

 Congress Centre Opera Nova, occupying the third circle of the building, provides professional support for symposia, conferences, trade shows, conventions, exhibitions, anniversaries and performances of small theatrical plays.
 The Center houses two conference rooms ("Manru" and "Fidelio") for 300 and 220 people, five seminar rooms and a restaurant, "Maestro" with catering facilities.

-Both rooms are equipped with electrically folding stands, electro-acoustic and simultaneous translation boothes.
+Both rooms are equipped with electrically folding stands, electro-acoustic and simultaneous translation booths.
 In addition, equipment includes: